wendyverdonk93/docs/content/faq/getting-started/onboarding-new-merchants.md

 **Disclaimer:** The information on this website is intended for informational purposes.
 No rights can be derived from this information.

-For questions about onboarding, email the Risk Team at <risk@multisafepay.com>
+For questions about onboarding, email our Risk Team at <risk@multisafepay.com>